The MONDIAL Database

 - Generating the Database under Oracle

-- Generating the Database under MySQL
+- Generating the Database under PostgreSQL

 - The Oracle instance of Mondial can be queried by that form.